maeslopezortiz/Gene-co-expression-network-analysis/README.md

 library(DESeq2)
 library(igraph)
 ```
-Then we are using the base of an example of WGCNA.
+Then we are using the based on an example of WGCNA.
 Run the script [apple_WGCNA.R](https://github.com/maeslopezortiz/Gene-co-expression-network-analysis/blob/main/apple_WGCNA.R)

 Here is an example of the outputs of the WGCNA analysis.
 >From the main main WGCNA results, we have a file **apple_wgcna_gene_allgenes_to_module.tsv** from where we can find all the modules that were created.
-We can choose an specific Module for a downstream analysis and plots.
+We can choose a specific Module for a downstream analysis and plots.
 >

 Let’s make a plot of module 27.